 Description: This is the second course in the MUS 183-184 sequence.
 Rehearsal and performance of works for percussion ensemble.
-(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, HUM
+(3 hours)

 MUS 185 - Guitar Ensemble I

 Description: This is the first course in the MUS 185-186 sequence.
 Rehearsal and performance of duos, trios and larger ensemble works for multiple guitars.
 Limited to classical guitar students in music degree program.
 (3 hours)